Denomination Effect A trial was conducted with 75 women in China ... | Channels for Pearson+

 Hypothesis Testing

-Hypothesis testing is a statistical method used to make inferences about population parameters based on sample data.
-It involves formulating a null hypothesis (H0) that represents no effect or no difference, and an alternative hypothesis (H1) that indicates the presence of an effect or difference.
-The goal is to determine whether the sample data provide sufficient evidence to reject the null hypothesis at a specified significance level, often denoted as alpha (α).
+Hypothesis testing is a statistical method used to make decisions about a population based on sample data.
+It involves formulating a null hypothesis (H0) and an alternative hypothesis (H1), then using sample data to determine whether to reject H0 in favor of H1.
+In this case, the null hypothesis would state that there is no difference in spending behavior between the two groups, while the alternative would suggest that the group with smaller bills spends more.

 Recommended video: